Deer Hill Foundation

 When students are removed from all that is familiar to them, when they spend their first summer immersed in wilderness and in community service with native cultures, they learn that they are part of a greater community.
 Challenges faced as a group build self-confidence, open-mindedness, and respect for others.
 We provide these life-changing experiences for promising students in financial need who then bring these values back to their families and communities.
 Established in 1998, the non-profit Deer Hill Foundation (DHF) has awarded hundreds of scholarships for students from all over the United States including Native Americans, and first and second generation Americans from Central America, South America, Asia, and Europe.

 Deer Hill raises funds for our “Scholarships for Diversity” program through the non-profit Deer Hill Foundation.
 We actively promote diversity through scholarships because we believe that the best future, for all of us, lies in a greater understanding of our differences, and a celebration of our shared journey.
 If you are interested in applying for financial aid to attend a Deer Hill Expeditions, please visit our Financial Aid Page for more information, and to download a screening form.

-In addition to local schools and community organizations, DHF works with a growing number of other non-profit organizations who want to benefit from our programs and techniques, and who share our mission of empowering young people of all backgrounds.
+In addition to local schools, grant funding and community organizations, DHF works with a growing number of other non-profit organizations who want to benefit from our programs and techniques, and who share our mission of empowering young people of all backgrounds.
 These non-profit organizations include: